the-tcpdump-group/tcpdump-htdocs/README.md

 When ready, `git add` both the source and the output files and commit with a meaningful message.
 With all changes committed and the git repository clean `regen_html_pages.sh` should exit with status 0 without warnings or errors.

+## history and credits
+[Michael Richardson](http://www.sandelman.ca/) started www.tcpdump.org in 1999.
+As was common at the time, it was a static web site with a few pages and a very simple design, which was probably contributed by someone known as "Mr. Man" or "JWS".
+The web site grew with time.

+[Luis MartinGarcia](https://www.luismg.com/) upgraded the static web site to a more modern look in 2010 using a mix of original artwork and the "Collaboration" template from Free CSS Templates project, which later became known as "TEMPLATED", but eventually went offline.
+That template's licence was Creative Commons Attribution 2.5.
+The resulting design mostly remains to this day.

+The web site contents lived in a CVS repository from 1999 to 2011.
+In 2012 it was migrated into this git repository; the contents was preserved, but the commit history wasn't.

+In 2013 [Denis Ovsienko](https://ovsienko.info/) started to introduce various scripting into the contents generation and delivery, this has been a slow work in progress ever since.

+Besides the developments above, over many years many other people contributed effort, contents and ideas to make www.tcpdump.org what it is now.
+Thank you for that!